abelperezr/small-isp-lab/README.md

 ## Operational Notes

-- `configs/cbot/secrets.env` is local-only and should not be committed; use `configs/cbot/secrets.env.example` as the template
+- `configs/cbot/secrets.env` for integration with Telegram; use `configs/cbot/secrets.env.example` as the template
-- `lab.yml.annotations.json` may be kept locally if you want to preserve visual annotations for the lab
+- `lab.yml.annotations.json` for Containerlab vscode extension
 - Enjoy!

 ## License